Thursday Think Speaker Series

 The MƒA Thursday Think Speaker Series brings accomplished speakers who dive into cutting edge topics in STEM education to MƒA.
 A unique part of our professional course offerings, these talks, held on a Thursday of every month throughout the school year, invite MƒA teachers and their colleagues, as well as other educators and the general public to learn and engage with these thought leaders and professionals in mathematics, science, and education.

-February 6 — Examining Identity, Agency, Positionality and Authority in Mathematics Teaching with National Council of Teachers of Mathematics (NCTM) President Dr. Robert Berry
+Examining Identity, Agency, Positionality and Authority in Mathematics Teaching with National Council of Teachers of Mathematics (NCTM) President Dr. Robert Berry

 In this talk, Dr. Robert Berry III unpacks the relationship between mathematics teaching and identity, agency, positionality, and authority.
 Specifically, this talk focuses on connecting the theoretical lens of equitable mathematics teaching and learning to practical applications.
-He will use the voices of students and teachers to examine how tasks, discourse, and engagement positions them as mathematically competent.
-He will unpack mathematical discourse as a framework for connecting mathematics to identity and agency.
+He uses the voices of students and teachers to examine how tasks, discourse, and engagement positions them as mathematically competent.
+He unpacks mathematical discourse as a framework for connecting mathematics to identity and agency.
 The discussions of teaching practices that cultivate identity, agency, positionality, and authority are grounded in the work of the National Council of Teachers of Mathematics (NCTM).

 When Content Meets Context: Toward a Revolution in STEM Education with Professor Chris Emdin

 In this talk, Professor Chris Emdin explored the historical and contemporary landscape of urban education and provided a new lens for viewing how and why teachers must focus on deep excavations of culture in order to gain new approaches to improving STEM pedagogy.
 In particular, he merged cutting-edge research with real-life examples to provide ways that educators may re-imagine their roles in STEM teaching and learning and meet the needs of their most marginalized students.